 8. There are a large number of users and apps for an administrator.
-So space was a biggest concern.
-How to minimize the space?
+So space was the biggest concern.
+How do we minimize space?

-The final designs were handed off to the developers through Zeplin (a tool through which the developer can view code snippets.
-The designs were also inspected with the developer to ensure that interaction and visuals are presented as required.
+The final designs were handed off to the developers through Zeplin (a tool through which developers can view code snippets).
+I also regularly inspected and monitored the designs with the developers to ensure that interaction and visuals are presented as required.

 This was presented as a keynote presentation during the Empower conference, one of the major events in Quickbase.
 It was well received by the customers.
 The customers showed great enthusiasm, leading to the project being included in the company's OKR for the following year.
 It was started as co-op project and it later became a separate team due to its success among the customers.